vipul-8840/Striver_SDE_Sheet/README.md

 - `Greedy/Coins.cpp`: Contains the implementation of the `main` function which finds the minimum number of coins required to form a given total amount.
 - `Greedy/MeetingRoom.cpp`: Contains the implementation of the `maxMeetings` function which finds the maximum number of meetings that can be scheduled without conflicts.
 - `String/decimal.cpp`: Contains the implementation of the `convert_To_decimal` function which converts a number from a given base to decimal.
+- `Greedy/MinimumPlatform.cpp`: Contains the implementation of the `findPlatform` function which finds the minimum number of platforms required at a railway station.

 ## Function Descriptions